asterics/AsTeRICS/Documentation/docs/plugins/actuators/OscOutClient.md

 ---
-title: Osc Out Client
+title: OscOutClient
 ---

-# Osc Out Client
+# OscOutClient

 ### Component Type: actuator (Subcategory: Communication)

 The OscOutClient plugin enables the ARE to broadcast messages using the OpenSoundControl (OSC) protocol.
 This plugin utilizes the NetUtil java library (http://www.sciss.de/netutil/) for the OSC implementation, it is (C)opyrighted 2004-2011 by Hanns Holger Rutz and released under the GNU Lesser General Public License.

 ![Screenshot: OscServer plugin](./img/OscOutClient.jpg "Screenshot: OscServer plugin")
 OscOutClient plugin